 http://localhost:3000/signuptest

-the local machine localhost on port 3000.
-The route is specified by the path /signuptest, which is appended to the base URL of the server.
+, which is appended to the base URL of the server.

 fill all the fields, cross your fingers and hit submit.